spec-framework/documentation/output/book.md

 The layout is more complex than the previous layouts\.
-Now the user interface mainly lays out sub widgets of its sub widgets\.
+Now the user interface mainly lays out widgets that are contained in its `viewer` sub widget \(the list of models and the two protocol browsers\)\.
 The layout is based on a column whose first row is divided in columns\.
 The implementation of this method is shown in code in [2\.16](#ex_browser_layout)\.